At a glance

 - Review your expected tax liability: If you’re not sure how much you owe, check your financial reports or talk to your accountant.

-- Set aside funds throughout the year: The best approach is to regularly put aside a percentage of your income into a separate tax account.
+- Set aside funds throughout the year: The best approach is to regularly put aside a percentage of your income – usually 35% to cover GST and income tax – into a separate tax account.

 - Understand provisional tax: If your tax bill is over $5,000, you may need to make provisional tax payments in instalments rather than one lump sum.